-A Christmas for Kids VBS program typically consists of five things.
+An Easter for Kids VBS program typically consists of five things.

-- 1) Bible story time Sharing the "good news of great joy" is job one of any Christmas VBS.
-There are many ways you can do this. - Use the lesson plan from your Sunday school materials.
-Christ Light has fabulous lesson plans about the Christmas story.
+- 1) Bible story time Sharing the "victorious news of the empty tomb" is job one of any Easter VBS.
+There are many ways you can do this.

+- Use the lesson plan from your Sunday school materials.
+Christ Light has fabulous lessons plans about the Easter story.
 There are different ones geared toward a variety of ages.
 There is no concern about repeating them in Sunday school as well.
+The Resurrection is one of the most important truths about Jesus that kids will ever have the opportunity to hear and share.

+- Holy Week is observed as the last week

+of Lent and begins with the celebration

+of Palm Sunday one week before Easter

+Sunday.
+Teach kids about Jesus' humble

+and triumphant entrance into Jerusalem

+on a donkey by using object lessons and

+storytelling activities connected to Holy

+Week Scripture readings.

+- Since Easter Sunday is all about celebrating the Resurrection, you can include an empty tomb somewhere in the program.
+This is a fun Easter idea that lets you have some fun with decorating and teaching.
+First, set up a tent and drape it over with gray sheets to make it look more like a cave, or a tomb.
+Inside the "tomb", place several small strips of white cloth in the tent to symbolize the burial linens left behind.

+After talking about the death and resurrection of Jesus, have each child talk about what they see inside the makeshift tomb.
+The disciples found the tomb empty because Jesus was no longer there.
+He is alive!
+Let each child take one strip of cloth to bring home to use in sharing the great news!

-Children are happy to talk about the story of Jesus' birth. - Present the nativity as a play for the children or put on a nativity-themed skit.
-You could ask your teen group to act it out. - Set up the nativity.
-If you have access to a nativity set (the bigger the better!) set it up piece by piece, having different people telling the story of each character.
-Have each person ask questions when their portion of the story is done. - Write your own lesson plan.
-It could be as simple as you (or someone who is a gifted reader and/or storyteller) walking through Luke 2 and using props to illustrate the story.
+- Write your own lesson plan.
+It could be as simple as you (or someone who is a gifted reader and/or storyteller) walking through Matthew 28:1-8 "Jesus Rises From the Grave" or John 20:1-10 "The Empty Tomb" using props to illustrate the story.
 Then have some discussion questions for the kids. - 2) Music time You will want the children to spend some time in song.
-Pick Christmas hymns that are well-known to your congregation's children so that they might serve as leaders in the singing: Hark the HeraldAngels Sing, Away in the Manger, etc.

-3) Craft time - Simply google "children's Christmas crafts," and you will find countless ideas of age-appropriate projects the children could do.

-- 4) Game time Google "children's Christmas games."
+Pick Easter hymns that are well-known to your congregation's children so that they might serve as leaders in the singing: Jesus Christ is Risen Today, I Know That My Redeemer Lives, God Loved the World So That He Gave, etc. - Craft time Simply google "children's Easter crafts," and you will find countless ideas of age-appropriate projects the children could do. - 4) Game time Have an Easter Egg Hunt with plastic eggs filled with candy.
+Google "children's Easter games."
 You will have many options. - 5) Snack time Over the course of three hours, the children will probably need a snack.
 This too could be turned into an activity.
-For example, children could decorate Christmas cookies and take some home to give to their families.
+For example, children could decorate Easter cookies and take some home to give to their parents.